Nukem Technologies: Private Equity Ownership and Business Restructuring (2006–2012)

-In 2006, RWE sold NUKEM to Advent International (via Advent Energy S.à r.l.) for €205 million.
-Following the acquisition, Advent International restructured NUKEM GmbH, retaining the nuclear fuel trade business under the parent company while spinning off its radioactive waste management, spent fuel management, and nuclear decommissioning engineering operations into an independent nuclear engineering subsidiary, NUKEM Technologies GmbH.
+In 2006, RWE sold NUKEM to Advent International for €205 million.

+Following the acquisition, the company was restructured, with nuclear fuel trading retained under the parent entity and engineering and waste management operations transferred to NUKEM Technologies GmbH.

-In 2007, NUKEM divested several subsidiaries: NUKEM Ltd. (UK) to Freyssinet SAS (VINCI Group), NUKEM Corp.
-(USA) to EnergySolutions, and NIS Ingenieure (Germany) and Assistance Nucléaire S.A.
-(France) to Siempelkamp.
-In 2011, RWE spun off the isotope trading business into NUKEM Isotopes GmbH.
-In 2012, the nuclear fuel trade division NUKEM Energy GmbH was sold to Cameco for $136 million.
+In 2007, several subsidiaries were divested, including NUKEM Ltd. (UK), NUKEM Corp.
+(USA), NIS Ingenieure (Germany), and Assistance Nucléaire S.A.
+(France).

+In 2011, the isotope trading business was separated into NUKEM Isotopes GmbH.

+In 2012, the nuclear fuel trading division NUKEM Energy GmbH was sold to Cameco.